Why Women Kill

-Why Women Kill is an American dark comedy-drama anthology television series created by Marc Cherry, which depicts the events leading to deaths caused by women.
-The first season, which premiered on August 15, 2019, on CBS All Access, consists of 10 episodes and is set in multiple time periods.
-The second season, also containing 10 episodes, premiered on June 3, 2021 on Paramount+, and changes its focus to a single time period.
-In December 2021, the series was renewed for a third season.
-However, it was scrapped before production could begin in July 2022.
+Why Women Kill is an American dark comedy anthology series created by Marc Cherry, which depicts the events leading to deaths caused by women.

+The first season, which premiered on August 15, 2019, on CBS All Access, consists of 10 episodes and is set in multiple periods.
+The second season, containing 10 episodes, premiered on June 3, 2021, on Paramount+ and focuses on a single time period.
+In December 2021, the series was renewed for a third season, but in July 2022 the third season was scrapped before production could begin.

 Plot

-The first season of Why Women Kill follows three women from different decades who are connected through having all lived in the same Pasadena mansion and experiencing infidelity in their marriages.
-Beth Ann Stanton remains content as a housewife in 1963 until she learns of her husband Rob's unfaithfulness; socialite Simone Grove discovers her third husband Karl's homosexuality and begins her own affair with a younger man in 1984; and in 2019, bisexual attorney Taylor Harding finds her open marriage tested when she and her husband Eli become attracted to the same woman, Jade.
-The infidelity in each marriage sets off a chain of events that ends with a death caused by a woman.
+The first season of Why Women Kill follows three women, each from a different recent era, who reside in the same mansion in Pasadena.
+All three learn of their respective husband's infidelity during their time in the house: